Dkinguag/TextbookMarketplacePWA2/README.md

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start:

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, they recommend starting with [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-## Deploy
+## ⚙️ Building and hosting

-Checkout my other open-source project [JAMStackBox](https://github.com/AlexanderProd/jam-stack-box) to continuously deploy your Gatsby site on your own server.
+This website is built using [Gatsby Cloud](https://www.gatsbyjs.com) and hosted on (Netlify)[app.netlify.com/]

 ## 📌 ToDo

-I'll happily merge any pull request to improve the starter. 🙂
+I'll happily merge any pull request to improve the project. 🙂

 - [x] Convert Layout to function component.
 - [x] Add dynamic inventory checking to avoid re-building after every purchase.